PierreKimbanziR/cogip/README.md

 - special @Media print for printing beautyfull invoices from within the webpage.
 - Print button on invoices page to print directly the invoice.
 - Barcode is generated automatically with the invoice number
-- The form for add an invoice is dynamic in function of the type of client
+- The form to add an invoice is dynamic and change in function of the type of client (Contact or Company)

+### Companies:

+- **Add company**: Different 'company type' (none/provider/client) selection if we add from the companies/providers or clients page.

 ### Dashboard: